 What is the estimated cost of renting an apartment?

-Housing costs vary greatly throughout the U.S. Generally, it is more expensive to live in large populated urban areas, like New York or San Francisco, and less expensive to reside in rural regions.
+Housing costs vary greatly throughout the U.S. Generally, it is more expensive to live in highly-populated urban areas, like New York or San Francisco, and less expensive to reside in suburban or rural regions.
 Ask your employer what the average cost of housing might be in the area, and check out online listings in the area to get a sense of the average costs.

 How long does it take to secure housing?

 This, too, will depend on where you are living and when you start looking.
-In large cities, there are usually more options and it can be easier to find something quickly.
-It is recommended that you arrange short-term housing before your program so that you can look for something more long-term after you arrive.
-Visit our housing page to begin looking for housing in your host city.
+In large cities like New York, there are usually more housing options but also more competition, which can make your search more challenging.
+Smaller cities may have fewer options but without the competition, so your search may be quicker.
+Arrange short-term housing before your program so that you can look for something long-term after you arrive.

 Do I have to start searching while still in my home country?